francisbouvier/cgroups/README.md

 If *pid* is already in cgroup hierarchy, this function will fail silently.

-*N.B*: For security reasons the process has to belong to user if you execute as a non-root user.
+*N.B*: For security reasons the process has to belong to user if you execute this code as a non-root user.

 **Cgroup.remove(pid)**

-Remove the process to all hierarchies of the cgroup.
+Remove the process from all hierarchies within the cgroup.

-*pid* is the pid of the process you want to remove of the cgroup.
+*pid* is the pid of the process you want to remove from the cgroup.

 ```python
 from cgroups import Cgroup